-The objective of the study was to evaluate different probes for Vet BLUE® and lung ultrasound.
+The objective of the study was to evaluate different probes for Vet BLUE® lung ultrasound.
 The study design was something that Dr. Jessica Ward and I had discussed several years ago.
-The clinical importance and relevance was founded on the premise that many veterinary cardiologists would be tempted to use the phased-array probe for Vet BLUE® lung evaluation immediately after or before their echocardiogram evaluation.
+The clinical importance and relevance was founded on the premise that many veterinary cardiologists would be tempted to use the phased-array probe for Vet BLUE® lung ultrasound evaluation immediately after or before their echocardiogram evaluation.
 Thus, the clinical question would be – Is the phased-array cardiac probe appropriate for Vet BLUE®?

 There are 2 Major Fundamental Principles for the Probe Type (Transducer Type) to Accurately Perform Vet BLUE®:

 - The probe must accurately identify the “Gator Sign Orientation.”
 The “Gator Sign” term was published in Vet Radiol and Ultrasound in 2014 (Lisciandro, Fosgate and Fulton).
 The “Gator Sign” identifies the intercostal space interposed by a rib cranially and a rib caudally.
-The image created when the scanning plane is perpendicular to the ling axis of the ribs is likened to a partially submerged alligator (Gator) peering at you.
+The image created when the scanning plane is perpendicular to the long axis of the ribs is likened to a partially submerged alligator (Gator) peering at you.

 “Gator Sign Orientation”